qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 As we saw when comparing the predictions for the training and the test set, deep learning models are prone to overfitting.
 Instead of iterating through countless cycles of model trainings and subsequent evaluations with a reserved test set, it is common practice to work with a second split off dataset to monitor the model during training.
 This is the *validation set* which can be regarded as a second test set.
 As with the test set, the datapoints of the *validation set* are not used for the actual model training itself.
 Instead, we evaluate the model with the *validation set* after every epoch during training, for instance to stop if we see signs of clear overfitting.
 Since we are adapting our model (tuning our hyperparameters) based on this validation set, it is *very* important that it is kept separate from the test set.
-If we used the same set, we wouldn't know whether our model truly generalizes or is only overfitting.
+If we used the same set, we would not know whether our model truly generalizes or is only overfitting.

 > ## Test vs. validation set
 > Not everybody agrees on the terminology of test set versus validation set.
 You might find